Long term dogs Gypsy & Denal! We are assuming Gypsy is mother to Denali.

 Gypsy was quicker to recover from OAS than Denali was.
 She watched over him, as she still does today, and helped him learn that humans can be trusted.

 It was nearly six months before we were sure Denali would make it.
-But then he began to blossom into the proud wolfie he is today.
-He had surgery for cancer on his wrist September 2017.
+But then he began to blossom into our proud wolfie.
+He had surgery for cancer on his wrist September 2017 Our hearts were broken when Denali left us Jan 13 2019.
+Run pain free now Denail you will be missed greatly.

 Permanent resident Herbie!
 January 2014.
 Herbie is one of the final 5 dogs from the large 148 dog rescue out of Gabbs Nevada in Jan 2008.
 He is one of the Gabbs dogs rescued from a hoarding situation in Nevada in 2008.
 Luck was not on Herbie's side and he was sent to the Olympic Animal "Sanctuary" in Forks, Washington where he spent much of his life in a small kennel or crate.
 Herbie was re-rescued and returned to Nevada in January 2014.Herbie was near death when he arrived at Safe Haven and had a serious injury to his leg and a crushed foot.